pullmoll/cass80/README.md

-This is a Work-In-Progress and I use it to analyze and clean up old "*.cas" images I had lying around in my archives for many yers.
+This is a Work-In-Progress and I use it to analyze and clean up old "*.cas" images I had lying around in my archives for many years.
 The results will be added to [MAME](https://www.mamedev.org/) hash list (softlist) for the Colour Genie cassettes.